 11) Which companies does the Climate Change guideline lead Wespath to exclude due to an excessive degree of sustainability risk?

-In 2015, Wespath Investment Management, Wespath’s investments division, contracted Sustainalytics (a global ESG research provider) to identify and assess the management policies and practices of companies that pose excessive sustainability risk under our new guideline.
-With external research provided by the firm, we have identified ten companies for exclusion under the Climate Change guideline.
+In 2015, Wespath Investment Management, Wespath’s investments division, contracted Sustainalytics (a global ESG research provider) to help us identify and assess the management policies and practices of companies that pose excessive sustainability risk under our climate change guideline and are therefore excluded.

-13) To what extent is Wespath investing in renewable energy companies and projects?
-How will Wespath invest the money realized from selling its coal stocks?
-Could it be invested in renewable energy companies and/or projects?
+12) To what extent is Wespath investing in renewable energy companies and projects?

 Wespath has dedicated over $700 million to investments in companies providing low-carbon products and services, such as energy efficiency, renewable energy, water infrastructure and pollution control.
 Our investments specifically focus on companies providing solutions to challenges arising from the effects of climate change.